jozsarato/bayescogdat/README.md

 juypter notebook for each chapter, including code and figures from the book

-framework for probabilistic programming - model building: pymc library
+framework for probabilistic programming - model building: PyMC library

 analysis and visualization of models: arviz library